-However, in the case of pneumonia and some other airway-related illnesses, a person can take some steps to protect their lungs.
+However, in the case of pneumonia and some other airway-related conditions, a person can take some steps to protect their lungs.

-- refraining from smoking cigarettes, which can damage the lungs
+- refraining from smoking cigarettes, if applicable, which can damage the lungs

-- seeing a doctor at early signs of a bacterial infection, such as a fever, cough, and high mucus production
+- contacting a doctor at early signs of a bacterial infection, such as a fever, cough, and excessive mucus production

 - taking all medications a doctor prescribes to keep the heart and lungs healthy

-- if necessary, using assistive devices to maintain oxygen levels, such as continuous positive airway pressure masks, which a person can wear at home
+- if necessary, using assistive devices to maintain sufficient oxygen levels, such as a continuous positive airway pressure machine, which a person can use at home

-- engaging in appropriate levels of physical activity to enhance lung function
+- getting appropriate levels of exercise to enhance lung function

-If a person has a history of lung problems and hospitalization, they should talk to their doctor about strategies to enhance their overall health.
+If an individual has a history of lung problems and hospitalization, they should discuss with a doctor strategies to enhance their overall health.